torivarm/dcst1005/Guides/02-04-CreateGroups.md

 5. Handling errors at each step
 6. Providing clear feedback for all operations

-Remember to replace "DC=contoso,DC=com" and the OU paths with your actual domain structure.
+Remember to replace "DC=InfraIT,DC=sec" and the OU paths with your actual domain structure.
 Also ensure that the users and groups you're referencing actually exist in your Active Directory environment.